Law & Ethics: Contracts, Health Guarantees, and Animal Welfare in Pigeon Trading

 - Description of the Subject Matter: Detailed information about the pigeon: leg ring number, pedigree certificate (at least three generations), race records, age, sex, physical description, and photos/videos.

-Animal Health Guarantees & Disease Control
+Animal Health Guarantees and Disease Control

 - Human Threats like "Netting": Illegally set nets to capture racing pigeons for ransom or resale are serious crimes threatening pigeon safety and an animal welfare disaster.